-From our Live Scribes to you,
+From Our Live Scribes to You

 Our graphic facilitators support nearly 300 events every year at ImageThink, and they’ve learned a thing or two about agenda design along the way.
 After 10 years of leading the charge in visual strategy, we’re ready to share some of our top learnings for mapping a successful strategy session.
-Here are a few tips to set the ball rolling for your 2019 strategy.
+Here are a few tips to get the ball rolling for your 2019 strategy.

 Be Clear On The Purpose

-It may seem obvious but defining the parameters of your meeting’s purpose is a critical first step that often times gets overlooked.
+Defining the parameters of your meeting’s purpose is a critical first step that often times gets overlooked.
 Specificity is key, from the exact challenges you’ll be discussing, to the desired end result of your time together.
 Everything in your agenda should build towards this unifying goal.

 Picture A Strong Narrative

-Start off your meeting or conference on a good note; rule 101- Be a storyteller.
+Start off your meeting or conference on a good note; be a storyteller.
 Start with a hook to get the energy going, and build towards a finale which leaves everyone both satisfied and excited for what’s to come.
 Try stacking your topics and exercises in different orders to see what ways one can build on and inform the other.
 Save time at the end of the day for reflection on a day well spent, and to identify owners for upcoming tasks.

 Our Graphic recorder is building context for the meeting by drawing out the big ideas on a whiteboard.